Costin Petrescu (musician): Departure from Romania and the pure architecture

 At the end of another tour with Hyperion, Costin decides not to return to the homeland.
 To escape the serious deterioration of the social, economic and political situation in Romania, Costin, with the help of a good, old friend, Mihai Munteanu, an architect himself, settles in Paris.
 His wife and daughter join him in about two years, but not without difficulty.

-In Paris the attempts to resume the musical activity failed and at the advice of the great musician Michel Berger and his wife France Gall, whom he had already met, Costin returns to architecture.
-And it works great!
+In Paris the attempts to resume the musical activity failed and at the advice of the great musician Michel Berger and his wife France Gall, whom he had already met, Costin returns to architecture where he resumed his work.

-With patience and work, in only three years, he becomes project manager at one of France's most prestigious architectural agencies, the "Jean Jaques Ory" cabinet.
-There are many spectacular and interesting large and medium-sized works in Paris and the surroundings, culminating with "Washington Plaza" a huge restructuring project of the business centre of the same name.
+In only three years, he became project manager at a French architectural agency, the "Jean Jaques Ory" cabinet.
+There are many interesting large and medium-sized works in Paris and the surrounding areas, culminating with "Washington Plaza" a huge restructuring project of the business centre.